Skip to main content

 Fishing Guide License

 Fishing guides must possess an Oklahoma fishing guide license.
-This license costs $90 unless the guide provides Coast Guard Mariner credentials, in which case the license costs $20.
-For a list of licensed guides, visit wildlifedepartment.com.
+For a list of licensed guides, visit wildlifedepartment.com/fishing/fishing-guides.

-People who have been residents of Oklahoma for at least six months may buy a 5-year combination hunting/fishing license.
-Holders of these licenses are exempt from the annual fishing and hunting license only.
-Holders of resident 5-year licenses who become residents of another state during the 5-year period of their license may continue to use their license as a nonresident annual fishing or hunting license.
-However, they must purchase any season-specific licenses, such as antelope, bear, deer, elk or turkey, that are not covered by a resident annual hunting license.
+Available for people who have been residents of Oklahoma for at least six months.
+Holders of this license are exempt from the annual fishing and hunting license only.
+Those who become residents of another state during the 3-year period of their license may continue to use their license as a nonresident annual fishing or hunting license.

 Lake Texoma License